pinot-contrib/pinot-docs/integrations/presto.md

 ---
-description: Integrate with Presto for ad-hoc queries with Full SQL
+description: Integrate with Presto for ad hoc queries with Full SQL
 ---

 # Presto